 However, I can’t find any evidence that the man himself actually used this exact kind of matrix to make decisions.

-Eisenhower had a military background and was known for being big on staff organization during his presidency, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.
+Eisenhower did have a military background and was known for being big on staff organization during his presidency, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.

 There is also a quote made in a speech by Eisenhower in 1954 that is often cited in relation to the “Eisenhower Principle” and organizing the important and the urgent: